willtwr/iSiam-TF/README.md

 # 0. Go to your workspace directory
 cd /path/to/Your-Workspace-Directory/iSiam-TF

-# 1. Modify uav123.py if needed.
+# 1. Modify uav123.py if needed, e.g. all the paths.

 # 2. Start evaluation (it will take some time to download test sequences).
 python uav123.py